system-zero/system-zero/README.md

     [File     library](src/z/lib/File/src/libfile.c)
    ....

   - applications:
     state: mostly basic unix utilities, and it is really an ongoing work, (used mostly for testing the development).
 Many of the usual options haven't been implemented.

-      update (last days of Octomber): quite some of a basic set of a system command line functionality has been implemented.
+      update (last days of Octomber): quite bit of the basic set of a system command line functionality has been implemented.

     sources: (some of them)